 - Polar fleece (or alternate fabric), recommended use of three different colours

 To weave a twisted double spiral dog tug toy as shown, clean fabric is cut into 6 long narrow strips.
 You can scale the toy to suit your dog and your materials by altering the width and/or length of the fleece strips.
 I’ve made many different shapes and sizes over the years.
 Fortunately, when making a tug with fleece there is also no need to be too fussy about straight lines when cutting.
 Yay!

 For the true appearance of the twisted double spiral to really pop in the finished tug toy, colour is important.
 The six strands need to be in pairs of two different colours: two verticals (will appear in both spirals) and two sets of two horizontals.
 Since this toy was made for Valentine’s Day, I used pink, white, and red.
 The horizontals (red and white in my example) are the same length, but the verticals (pink in my example) should be roughly one and a half times that length.
 All strands are equal width.

-The difference between the pink and the red can be difficult for some of our readers to see clearly.
+The difference between the pink and the red in this twisted double spiral Valentine’s Day tug can be difficult for some of our readers to see clearly in photos.
 When this post was updated for transition to the new blog, additional photos were added at the end of the post showing a similar DIY twisted double spiral dog tug toy made using blue, pink, and green so you can see it in another colour in case that’s helpful.

 Weaving the Twisted Double Spiral Tug Toy